-Things that could make a good design into a great design!
+Things that help make a good design into a great design!

 Here are some thoughts on the little things that will add real value to any house design, making it more useful and way more enjoyable.